Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 **Reflection Activity:**

 - The goal of the reflection activity is to get the learners to start thinking about current knowledge gaps in their institute that they could cover via trainings.
 Who would the target audience be?
-The trainer can use the resources to facilitate this activity (Resource 2, 3).
+The trainer can use the resources to facilitate this activity (Resources 2, 3).
 - You can make the exercise more interesting by asking learners to create a persona for the learners who they will train.
 Pick a persona and think about what this will mean in terms of training design.

 **Exercise:**